-Feel free to gently peel off a corner of the stencil to take a look as you go!
+Feel free to gently peel off a corner of the stencil to see how the paint color looks!
 Below is a picture of what the first coat of paint should look like (almost invisible) compared to the second layer of paint.
-By stenciling in 2-3 like coats you get the precise details of the stencil design.
+By stenciling in 2 to 3 light coats of acrylic paint you get the precise details of the stencil design.

 Here is the difference between the first and second coat of paint as you stencil the design.

 DIY Stenciling Tip: You can also stencil your DIY porch sign in multiple colors.
 See our how to stencil a reclaimed wood décor sign tutorial to learn how to easily stencil wood in multiple colors.